HimanshuKamadiya/my-python-projects/Random password generater/Readme.md

 5. Enter the desired length of the password when prompted.
 6. The program will generate a random password and display it on the console.
 7. Repeat steps 5 and 6 to generate more passwords.
-8. Enter `0` when prompted to exit the program.
+8. Enter `0` when prompted to exit the program
 ```